pgRouting/pgrouting/src/trsp/doc/index.rst

 Support for Vias
 --------------------------------------------------------------------

+.. warning:: The Support for Vias functions are prototypes.
+Not all corner cases are being considered.

 We also have support for vias where you can say generate a from A to B to C, etc. We support both methods above only you pass an array of vertices or and array of edges and percentage position along the edge in two arrays.